 Other airport mishaps occur in which people are not hurt and the aircraft is not damaged or has only sustained minor damage.
 These events are known as “incidents.”
 Tracking them is important, and an incident may be described as “an accident that got lucky.”
 As such, incidents are indicators of the relative safety of air transportation, as there might be 100 incidents that occur for every aviation accident.
 The study of incidents may help to reduce the risk of accidents.

 It might be said that only a few feet or a few seconds make the difference between an airport incident and an airport accident.
-Consider airport runway incursions or near-misses between aircraft and ground vehicles at an airport — runway incursions or the loss of safe separation between aircraft in the airport environment occur on a daily basis.
-Indeed, the threat is so great that all manner of improved signage, lighting, and procedures has been adopted to reduce the risk.
+Airport runway incursions or near-misses between aircraft and ground vehicles at an airport occur on a daily basis.
+Indeed, the threat of airport runway incursions is so great that regulations regarding the manners of improved signage, lighting, and procedures are constantly being adopted and changed to reduce the inherent risks.
 For example, new taxiways have been built to reduce the frequency with which aircraft must cross one runway to get to another.

 The experienced airport accident attorneys at Nolan Law Group are currently evaluating airport accident cases involving:

 - Pilot error

 - Negligence of flight service station employees

 - Runway construction

 If you or someone you love was injured in an airport accident and would like an airport accident attorney at Nolan Law Group to review your case, please contact us.